Skip to main content

 Did these changes compromise the character of the Market that we know and love?
 We heard this concern expressed by many a shopper and vendor and took it to heart.
 The City and design team knew that we have something very special at the Market: the architecture, the atmosphere, history, variety, diversity, affordability...right on down to the old bricks.
 The paramount goal of this project was to make the much-needed improvements and additions while enhancing the character of the Market.
 Keep in mind that the main elements of this project were putting a replica of an original outdoor, covered shed demolished in 1963 back near its original site; and that the new indoor shed is much more architecturally harmonious with the historic Market than the previous indoor shed, which was built largely of concrete in 1977.

 Was more parking added with this project?
 There weren't any additional city-owned parking spaces created.
-However, we recently added Saturday parking at the nearby Freddie Thomas Middle School (135 spaces, 625 Scio Street).
+However, we added Saturday parking at the nearby Freddie Thomas Middle School (135 spaces, 625 Scio Street).
 Note that the Market and private lots in the wider Market District have collectively added about 1,000 parking spaces over the last decade--and this has been accomplished without demolishing properties and with minimal impact on our neighbors in the surrounding Marketview Heights neighborhood.
-We will also be continuing our free circulating trolley service to the City-owned and Freddie Thomas School parking lots from April through October.
 Remember, carpooling and walking/cycling/using the bus are great ways to get to and from the Market!

 Note: See the Market's main page for more information on transportation and parking.